jameshaydon/lawvere/README.md

 ### Products

 Datatypes in `lawvere` are called _objects_ (since they correspond to objects in category theory -- as arrows, as you might have guessed, correspond to morphisms).
 We define a new object `Point` with the keyword `ob`.
-If the object is a product type (or struct, or record), specify it using braces:
+If the object is a product type (or 'struct', or 'record'), specify it using braces:

 ``` lawvere
 ob Base Point = { x: Float, y: Float }